oneillal/msc-smartcontract-hyperledger/README.md

 ## Developing a Smart Contract

 ### The Use Case
 This paper examines a Library use-case and the lender/borrower relationship.
-We provide an in-depth analysis of a development of a smart contract and client application running on the Hyperledger platform.
+We provide an in-depth analysis of a development of a smart contract and client application running on the HyperLedger platform.

 ### Setting Up a Development Environment